roodymike/MyYT/README.md

 # MyYT
-I'm dev 1 and I'm removing readme file and updating it here.
-This is change 2
+This readme change is specefic to branch main2